RituPrabhat/ML_notes/Day07-OneHotEncoding.md

 # Concatenate remaining columns with the new one-hot encoded columns
 X_train_final = np.hstack((X_train_remaining, X_train_new))
 X_test_final = np.hstack((X_test_remaining, X_test_new))
 Note: This manual splitting and merging is tedious.
-This exact problem is solved elegantly using ColumnTransformer (covered in a future video/note) — it lets you apply different transformers to different columns in a single line of code and get the final combined result directly, without needing to manually separate and re-join columns.
+This exact problem is solved elegantly using ColumnTransformer (covered in a future note) — it lets you apply different transformers to different columns in a single line of code and get the final combined result directly, without needing to manually separate and re-join columns.

 Avoiding Dummy Variable Trap in sklearn